 Piseth, 25, was born in Kandal province as the middle child of five siblings, but moved to Phnom Penh at 6.

-In Grade 9, Piseth met a group of friends at a gym who were all interested in K-Pop.
-They formed a dance group, the D-Man, and began covering Korean songs.
+In grade 9, Piseth met a group of friends at a gym who were all interested in K-Pop.
+They formed a dance group, D-Man, and began covering Korean songs.
 They are still together.